 Parent & Family Engagement

-The office is available to facilitate workshops for parents and professional development in-service for administrators and teachers in regards to promoting parental and family involvement in the schools.
-LRSD Parent Center offers information and materials to assist parents and District staff with parent and family involvement.
+The office is available to facilitate workshops for parents and professional development in-service for administrators and teachers in regards to promoting parental and family involvement in schools.
+LRSD Parent Center offers information and materials to assist parents and district staff with parent and family involvement.
 Free books and pamphlets are available.
 Also, videos and DVD's on various topics are available for checkout.
-For more information call 447-3358.
-(Espanol 447-3361)
+For more information, call 447-3358.

 UPCOMING LRSD 2021-2022 PARENT & FAMILY ENGAGEMENT SUPPORT AND EVENTS (VIRTUAL)

-Homework Helpline: The LRSD Homework Helpline (K-12) and Story Time (Elementary) will launch this fall!!
-More information and the Zoom links will be provided.
+Homework Helpline: The LRSD Homework Helpline (K-12) and Story Time (Elementary) has launched!!
+Click here for the Zoom links.
+English-LRSD Homework Helpline; Spanish_LRSD_Homework_Helpline

 Join the 2021-2022 LRSD Title I Parent & Family Engagement Committee